check-spelling/check-spelling-docs/Feature:-Collapse-older-check-comments.md

 In v0.0.18, when one asks the bot to apply changes, the changes suggestion and request comments are collapsed, so the collapsing code is ready.

-The naive implementation is to use a bit of GraphQL to ask for the right comments and some filtering to find the comment node.
+The obvious implementation is to use a bit of GraphQL to ask for the right comments and some filtering to find the comment node.
+But this is quite painful to actually implement.

 There's a simpler approach to this instead which is to use the cache action to store the comment node.